-No written homework due next Friday due to no class!
+No written homework due next Friday!
 Instead use the time to build up your strategic reserve in the book.
 We will not cover most of Chapter 3 in class - read the material and if there are calculations you are having trouble with or want to see in class, let me know and I'll do.
 Start reading Chapter Four.
 Monday's class will be a quick run of the Chapter Three material.
-For Wednesday and Monday the following week we will talk about some applications of probability to mathematical modeling.
+Later we will talk about some applications of probability to mathematical modeling.
 There will not be reading assigned for this; the purpose of this is to (1) quickly show you how useful probability can be, and (2) give you a sense of the tools and techniques we'll see later in the semester, and (3) give you plenty of time to read ahead and build up your strategic reserve (if you don't take advantage of this you will have some painful weeks down the road!).
-Classes on Wed and the following Mon will be in the Auditorium in Lawrence 231.

-Also use this time to make sure you can do simple, basic coding.
+Also use this time to make sure you can do simple, basic coding; this is why I am not giving you HW to submit.
 I don't care what language you use (Mathematica, R, Python, Fortran, ...), but you should be comfortable doing simple assignments.
 I'll post a list of basic problems you should be able to do.
 If you want to learn Mathematica, I have a template online and a YouTube tutorial.
-Just go to http://web.williams.edu/Mathematics/sjmiller/public\html/math/handouts/latex.htm (note you'll also get links to using LaTeX).
+Just go to http://web.williams.edu/Mathematics/sjmiller/public_html/math/handouts/latex.htm (note you'll also get links to using LaTeX).
+There are also videos online from introducing coding in my problem solving class.